20c/vaping/docs/config.md

 ## Custom Layouts - Graphsrv

 It is possible for you to add / edit your layouts.
-You can use this to add additional rows/columns to the display grid
+You can use this to add additional rows/columns to the display grid.

 ### Basic Layout example:
 Create a `layout.yml` file.